Homotopical interpretation of link invariants from finite quandles: Proof of Theorem

-{\bf Notation.} Let $X$ be a connected quandle of type $t_X < \infty$ (possibly, $X$ is of infinite order), and let $p:\X \ra X$ be the universal covering of the $X$.
-Furthermore, a symbol $\ell $ means a prime which is relatively prime to the $t_X $.
-0.4pc

-We first prove Theorem \ref{theorem} by using the following proposition. \begin{prop} Let $p: \X \ra X$ be as above.
-If the homology $H_3^{\gr }(\As(X))$ is finitely generated, then the T-map $\Theta_{\X} : \Pi_2(\X )\ra \Omega_{3}(\As(\X))$ constructed in Theorem \ref{keykeipp} is an isomorphism modulo $t_X $-torsion and is a splitting in the short exact sequence in Corollary \ref{cccor2}. \end{prop} \begin{proof}[Proof of Theorem \ref{theorem}] We put the $P$-sequences associated to the $p: \X \ra X$:
+We first prove Theorem \ref{theorem} by using the following key proposition. \begin{prop} Let $p: \X \ra X$ be the universal covering.
+If the homology $H_3^{\gr }(\As(X))$ is finitely generated, then the T-map $\Theta_{\X} : \Pi_2(\X )\ra \Omega_{3}(\As(\X))$ in Theorem \ref{keykeipp} is a $[1/t_X]$-splitting in the short exact sequence in Corollary \ref{cccor2}. \end{prop} \begin{proof}[Proof of Theorem \ref{theorem}] Take the $P$-sequences associated to the covering $p: \X \ra X$: